dustinpfister/test_threejs/views/forpost/threejs-buffer-geometry-attributes-color/README.md

 ## Works with Lines and Points

-Again because the vertexColors boolen is a base material class property vertex colors work with materials like LineBasicMaterial when it comes to Lines, and the PointsMaterial when it comes to Points.
+Again because the vertexColors boolean is a base material class property vertex colors work with materials like LineBasicMaterial when it comes to Lines, and the PointsMaterial when it comes to Points.